 Consider calling your service firm to arrange service and inspection of your HVAC equipment before the summer heat arrives.

-In my days as a boiler inspector, owners of older boilers would frequently ask: “So, how much longer do you think [the boiler] has to live?”
-To which I would respond: “I cannot tell you what day it is going to fail; but I can tell you what kind of day it is going to be.
+The inspector may respond: “I cannot tell you what day it is going to fail; but I can tell you what kind of day it is going to be.
 It is going to be the coldest day of the year; and the boiler service guy is going to be buried with work.”

 The same is true for air conditioning.
 Remember that:

-- HVAC equipment ̶ any equipment, for that matter ̶ will fail.
+- HVAC equipment ̶ any equipment, for that matter ̶ will fail

-- Failures are most likely to occur during times of high stress when equipment is most needed.
+- Failures are most likely to occur during times of high stress when equipment is most needed

-- Equipment life is best measured in hours of operation, not years of service.
+- Equipment life is best measured in hours of operation, not years of service

-- Repair/service is least available and most expensive during heat waves and cold snaps, when equipment failures peak and demand for repairs and services exceeds the available labor; after all, everybody’s equipment seems to fail at the same time
+- Repair/service is least available and most expensive during heat waves and cold snaps, when equipment failures peak and demand for repairs and service exceeds the available labor; after all, everybody’s equipment seems to fail at the same time

 Before the cooling season starts, ask your HVAC provider to: